 If a plant developer nullifies a registered trademark through faulty trademarking, incorrect publication of the trademark name or by allowing others to misuse the name, then we are not compelled to purchase a license to use the trademarked name and do not have to use the trademark or registered trademark format for that plant on our website or in any printed materials.

-Regarding plant patents, we do not propagate or sell patented plants unless we meet the patent holder's legal requirements, which may involve (1) paying for licensing directly from the patent holder or (2) purchasing propagating material from licensed dealers.
+Regarding plant patents, we do not propagate or sell patented plants unless we have paid for and received licensing from the patent holder.
 We also don't propagate ones for which a patent application is published and which are designated PPAF while pending receipt of a patent.
 In cases where no patent application is published, growers are not subject to liability for sales of a PFAF plant up through and until the date of the actual issuance of the plant's patent.
-However, when we are a licensee, we follow the patent laws by paying royalties, recording sales, and properly posting the patent number in our catalog and on our plant tags.
+However, when we are a licensee, we follow the patent laws by paying royalties, recording sales and properly posting the patent number in our catalog and on our plant tags.

 2. "Variety vs. Cultivar."
 University of Saskatchewan.
 Retrieved from https://agbio.usask.ca/misc-cultivar